5mil/PlaceholderNameCoin/README.md

-{} - a fork of Netcoin that combines the random superblocks.
+{Secret} - a fork of Netcoin that combines the random superblocks.
 Like Litecoin it uses scrypt as a proof of work scheme.

 	- 60 seconds block time
 	- Difficulty retargets every 60 blocks